feagi/brain-visualizer/docs/Architecture.md

 ### Mapping Data

 Mapping data (what cortical areas are connected to what, and using what morphologies) is cached within the BaseCorticalArea object.
 Technically it is stored on the afferent cortical area of each connection, in a dictionary key'd by the cortical ID of the efferent end of that connection.
-The data is stored in the form of an **MappingProperties** object, which itself holds all the individual mappings beween those 2 cortical areas in that direction, with each being stored as a **MappingProperty** object.
-MappingProperties itself contains signals for when any internal MappingProperty is updated, it als contains properties describing other details of the mapping as a whole.
+The data is stored in the form of an **MappingProperties** object, which itself holds all the individual mappings beween those 2 cortical areas in that direction, with each being stored as a **MappingProperty** object (watch the plural!).
+MappingProperties itself contains signals for when any internal MappingProperty is updated, it also contains properties describing other details of the mapping as a whole.

-However, there is an array corticalIDs denoting all afferent connections from a cortical area as well.
+However, there is an array of corticalIDs denoting all afferent connections from a cortical area as well.
 This way, we can see deduce all connections going in or out of a cortical area.

-TODO: Chart showing hwo cortical areas and how mapping data is stored between

 (Following is old)